Round Ligament Pain

 What Causes Round Ligament Pain?

-Although scary, it’s important to remember that your body is changing rapidly as it adapts to the growth of the baby.
-As your baby grows, your body transforms, especially within your pelvic area, and more specifically your uterus.
-Your uterus is supported by very thick ligaments, one which is called a round ligament.
-As your uterus grows in size and weight, the ligaments begin to act as a rubber band, becoming long, thin, stretchy and tense.
-More importantly, the pain is due to the round ligament hitting nerve fibers and sensitive structures near and around your uterus.
-Exercising can be the culprit for this pain, as you stretch and work your muscles.
+Although it can be scary, it’s important to remember that your body is changing rapidly as it adapts to the growth of the baby.
+As your baby grows, your body transforms, especially in your pelvic area, and more specifically your uterus.
+Your uterus is supported by very thick ligaments, one which is called the round ligament.
+As your uterus grows in size and weight, the ligaments begin to stretch like a rubber band.
+As the round ligament stretches, it can cause severe, sharp pain.
+Exercise can sometimes worsen the pain.
+The pain normally resolves if you lie still and do not move, so if you are suffering from unexplained abdominal pain, try lying still; if the pain subsides, this will confirm that it was just round ligament pain.

 When Do You Seek Medical Care?

-Now, even though you may feel something is seriously wrong with either you or your baby, generally this is not the case.
-You do need to be aware of other symptoms though, as these symptoms coupled with the round ligament pain can be a sign of a very serious problem.
+Even though you may feel something is seriously wrong with either you or your baby, generally this is not the case.
+You do need to be on the lookout for other symptoms though, as these symptoms coupled with round ligament pain can be a sign of a very serious problem.
 Symptoms to watch for are:

 • Chills